utkarshrathore/ccodes/README.md

 ccodes
 ======

-A bunch of C programs which I randomly wrote at different times.
+A bunch of C programs which I wrote at different times.